imloafer/my-toolkit/README.md

 ## parameters

 - *root:* the root directory which your pictures or text files will be stored.
-- *url:* the url that you want to crawl, if this url crawled before, will restore from saved data and start from arbitary url in database.
+- *url:* the root url that you want to crawl, if this url crawled before, will restore from saved data and start from arbitary url in database.
 - *containers:* to locate the content which you want to crawl. default it is a list with **2** groups of tuple. such as: `containers = [('div', {'id': 'picg'}), ('img', {'src': True})]`, first one should be the next one's ancestor. if only one group or two more groups, should subclass relevant class and override _post_process method.
 - *max_workers:* for multithread, pass max threading, default is **5**. for async, pass max coroutine, if max_workers is larger than limits, limits will use max_workers, default is **100**.
-- *timer:* (for async only), a tuple, for example (120, 10) means run 120 seconds and then pause 10 seconds, because async is truly fast, to reduce sever's load, it is better to pause a while. default is **(60, 10)**.
+- *redundant:* any extra words in webpage's title which you don't want it, (Webpage's title will be file's name or/and directory's name.) default is None.
 - *limits:* parameter pass to [httpx](https://www.python-httpx.org/api/#client), means max connections in a connection pool, default is **100**.
 - *timeout:* parameter pass to [httpx](https://www.python-httpx.org/api/#client), default is **5** seconds.
 - **kwargs:* other parameters pass to [httpx](https://www.python-httpx.org/api/#client).